Lichinaceae: Taxonomy

 In 1986, Aino Henssen and Burkhard Büdel proposed the order Lichinales to contain the Lichinaceae.
 In the 1980s and 1990s, several taxonomic and nomenclatural studies were the basis for the revision of many of the species in the family.

 Heppiaceae was a family proposed by Alexander Zahlbruckner in 1906 to contain the genus Heppia.
 It was considered to differ from the Peltulaceae in the polysporous asci, the rostrate type of ascus (i.e., having a beaklike process), the type of photobiont, and the thallus anatomy.
 Heppiaceae was typically included in the order Lecanorales, while the Peltulaceae was included in the Lichinales.
 Molecular phylogenetic methods showed that the genus Heppia forms a clade nested within the Lichinaceae, and so Heppiaceae was synonymized with Lichinaceae in 2003.
+Heppiaceae is now treated as a synonym of Porocyphaceae; Heppia is placed in Porocyphaceae in the 2024 classification.
+In 2024, Heppia is placed in Porocyphaceae, and Heppiaceae is treated as a synonym under that family concept.
+Gloeoheppiaceae was established by Aino Henssen (1995) for Gloeoheppia, Pseudopeltula, and Gudelia based on apothecial development and thallus traits; the 2024 multilocus revision places these genera inside Lichinaceae, and treats Gloeoheppiaceae as a synonym.

 First informally proposed by Antonín Vězda in 1974, then formally published in 1984 by Josef Hafellner, the family Harpidiaceae contains the genera Harpidium and Euopsis.
 Although some authoritative sources have folded the Harpidiaceae into the Lichinaceae, some other authorities have preferred to treat the Harpidiaceae as a distinct, independent family.
 For example, in the Outline of the Ascomycota, the genera were included in the Lichinaceae.
 In a corrected and amended version of the "2016 classification of lichenized fungi in the Ascomycota and Basidiomycota", the Harpidiaceae was added as Pezizomycotina incertae sedis, a placement followed by recent (2022) review of fungal classification.
+Under the 2024 framework, Harpidiaceae (Harpidium, Euopsis) is not part of Lichinomycetes and remains outside Lichinaceae.

+Multilocus molecular phylogenetics analyses resolve Lichinomycetes as sister to Coniocybomycetes.
+Within Lichinomycetes, Lichinaceae in the strict sense forms the Lichina clade, while Porocyphaceae and Phylliscaceae house most groups previously in the broad Lichinaceae; Lichinellaceae is newly described for thallinocarp‑forming lineages (Lichinella and allies).
+Character evolution supports typical apothecia (not thallinocarps) in Lichinaceae and emphasises ascus type and ascoma ontogeny as primary diagnostics.